 The first Welsh Poetry Competition was set up by poet & writer Dave Lewis in 2007.
 Officially launched on St David’s Day @ Clwb-Y-Bont, Pontypridd, 2007 the aim is to encourage and foster the wealth of creative writing talent that we know exists in Wales but currently languishes in the doldrums.
-We aim to inspire people to capture life in the present day and to give a voice to a new generation of poets and writers.
+The aim is to inspire people to capture life in the present day and to give a voice to a new generation of poets and writers.
 We are not interested in purely academic types of literature but would much rather see pure raw passion burst onto the creative writing scene in Wales.

 Photograph by Andrew Davies, 2007

 With John Evans judging our first two years and Mike Jenkins judging in 2009 we are already a truly respected competition, that has an honest appreciation of populist, good quality, innovative work.
 In 2010 John Evans, fresh from the release of his book – The Acid Real, again took up the reigns as judge and so we were once again assured of a bumper crop of fine entries from many of the country’s undiscovered poets.
-In our fifth year we had our first female judge in Sally Spedding and we once again had a record year with more entries coming in than ever before!
+Our fifth year we had our first female judge in Sally Spedding and we once again had a record year with more entries coming in than ever before!

 In August 2011 we published a fantastic anthology of the first five years of winners’ poems.
 To buy a copy of the book or just read more click here.

 John Evans returned to the job in 2012, whilst in 2013 we were blessed with another great Welsh writer in Eloise Williams.
 John did two more stints in 2014 & 2016 while Sally returned in 2015.